facebookresearch/nevergrad/README.md

 You can join Nevergrad users Facebook group [here](https://www.facebook.com/groups/nevergradusers/).

-Minimizing a function using an optimizer (here `OnePlusOne`) is straightforward:
+Minimizing a function using an optimizer (here `Shiwa`) is straightforward:

 ```python
 import nevergrad as ng